Linda Lopez (judge): Career

 Lopez began her career as a criminal defense attorney in Florida, working both at a firm and as a solo practitioner.
 In 2007, she relocated to San Diego, where she joined the Office of the Federal Public Defender as a senior trial attorney.

 United States magistrate judge

 Lopez was sworn in as a magistrate judge for the Southern District of California on October 26, 2018.

 District court service

 On September 30, 2021, President Joe Biden nominated Lopez to be a United States district judge of the United States District Court for the Southern District of California.
 President Biden nominated Lopez to the seat vacated by Judge Roger Benitez, who assumed senior status on December 31, 2017.
 On November 3, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 On December 2, 2021, her nomination was reported out of committee by a 12–10 vote.
 On December 17, 2021, the United States Senate invoked cloture on her nomination by a 47–30 vote.
 Her nomination was confirmed later that day by a 48–25 vote.
 She received her judicial commission on December 21, 2021.
+At the time of her appointment, she was the only Latina on the Southern District of California.
+She was later joined by Judge Ruth Bermudez Montenegro in 2022.